 Purpose of Assessment: To determine whether, during the period under review, the agency addressed the physical health needs of the child, including dental health needs.

-Eight of 13 applicable cases were rated as a strength for Item 17 because the agency assessed and provided the appropriate service referrals to meet the physical health needs of the child.
+Eight of 14 applicable cases were rated as a strength for Item 17 indicating that the agency assessed and provided the appropriate service referrals to meet the physical health needs of the child.